Overview of Application and Admission Process

 - SUBMISSION.
 After completing the application and character & fitness questionnaire, you will be able to submit your application and pay the requisite fee.
 The application is considered submitted or ‘filed’ on the date you press the ‘Final Submit’ button.

 - CHARACTER & FITNESS.
 Within 48 Hours after you submit your application, you will receive an email from the NCBE with instructions to sign a release form and collect their payment.
 This payment is separate from the application cost.
 It can take up to 12-weeks to receive a character & fitness report so it is to your advantage to reply to all requests from the NCBE regarding your investigation so it is not delayed.
-Once your application is accepted, you are expected to update it as necessary until you are admitted.
+Once you submit your application, you are expected to update it as necessary until you are admitted.
 Any changes should be reported within 10 days of occurrence.

 - PROCESSING.
 The Admissions Office will Process your application and will contact you with a notice of any deficiencies.
 The NCBE will send a completed character & fitness report to Admissions for review.
 If any further information is required, you will be notified through your user homepage on the Admissions website.